Rishika180/Smart-Attendance-System/README.md

 4. Go to **Attendance Records** to see the structured log, filterable by date/class.

-## Notes / things you may want to tune
+## Notes / things may want to tune

 - `RECOGNITION_THRESHOLD` in `backend/app/face_engine.py` controls how
   strict matching is (lower = stricter).
 0.9 is a reasonable default for